-e.
+d.
 Security Transactions, Investment Income, Expenses and Distributions

 Security transactions are accounted for on trade date.
 Realized gains and losses on security transactions are determined on a specific identification basis.
-Interest income and estimated expenses are accrued daily.
-Dividend income is recorded on the ex-dividend date except for certain dividends from securities where the dividend rate is not available.
+Dividend income and capital gain distributions are recorded on the ex-dividend date except for certain dividends from securities where the dividend rate is not available.
 In such cases, the dividend is recorded as soon as the information is received by the Fund.
 Distributions to shareholders are recorded on the ex-dividend date.
 Distributable earnings are determined according to income tax regulations (tax basis) and may differ from earnings recorded in accordance with U.S. GAAP.
 These differences may be permanent or temporary.
 Permanent differences are reclassified among capital accounts to reflect their tax character.
-These reclassifications have no impact on net assets or the results of operations.
-Temporary differences are not reclassified, as they may reverse in subsequent periods.
+These reclassifications d.
+Security Transactions, Investment Income, Expenses and Distributions (continued)